Neural Implicit Representation

 Occupancy Networks

-the Occupancy Networks implicitly represents the 3D surface as a decision boundary of a nonlinear classifier, and for every point $\mathbf{p} \in \mathbb{R}^3$ in the 3D space, the network predicts the probability of the point being inside the object.
+The Occupancy Network implicitly represents the 3D surface as a decision boundary of a nonlinear classifier.
+For every point \(\mathbf{p} \in \mathbb{R}^3\) in 3D space, the network predicts the probability of the point being inside the object.
 The occupancy function is defined as:

 \[f_\theta : \mathbb{R}^3 \times X \rightarrow [0, 1]\]

-The advantage of the occupancy network is a continuous representation with an infinite resolution, the representation is not restricted to a specific class as in the mesh representation and it has a low memory footprint.
+The advantage of the occupancy network is its continuous representation with infinite resolution.
+It is not restricted to a specific class as in mesh representations and has a low memory footprint.

-The implicit representation can be extended to have more objects properties and reasoning, such as the surface lightening and the view point.
-The occupancy network can conditioned by the viewing direction $v$ and light location $l$ for any 3D point $p$, for each input tuple $(p,v,l)$, we can write the occupancy network function as:
+The implicit representation can be extended to include more object properties and reasoning, such as surface lighting and viewpoint.
+The occupancy network can be conditioned by the viewing direction \(v\) and light location \(l\) for any 3D point \(p\).
+For each input tuple \((p, v, l)\), we write the occupancy network function as:

 \[f_\theta : \mathbb{R}^3 \times \mathbb{R}^3 \times \mathbb{R}^M \rightarrow [0, 1]\]